 Economic and cultural recovery will not happen in isolation.
 Achieving results will require a coordinated effort that engages partners including artists, businesses, and residents in all part of the city" (Building Back Stronger, City of Toronto, 2020).
-This session will explore how we can together build economic resiliency not only for the larger economy, but also for those specific sectors, communities and groups who have been disproportionately affected by COVID-19.
-Panelists will consider questions like: What sectors of the economy should the City prioritize?
+This session explores how we can together build economic resiliency not only for the larger economy, but also for those specific sectors, communities and groups who have been disproportionately affected by COVID-19.
+Panelists considered questions like: What sectors of the economy should the City prioritize?
 How can governments and educational institutes best support equity-deserving groups in gaining the skills and expertise needed to succeed in a post-COVID, technology-driven economy?
 How can we together create the conditions for generating well-paying, good jobs in the city?

 Manager of Sector Development, Economic Development and Culture Division, City of Toronto

 Leslie Fink is the Manager of Sector Development within the City's Economic Development and Culture Division.
 The last four years of her career have been dedicated to leading a team of sector experts that seek to advance the competitiveness and vitality of a multidimensional portfolio of industry sectors within Toronto's economy.
 Fink enjoys building and enhancing strong relationships, providing strategic advice, and collaborating with sector partners to drive innovation, create economic synergies, and promote business growth.

 Fink came to the City of Toronto with a multi-disciplinary background, primarily with major Tier 1 retailers.
 In the private sector, she held many cross-functional leadership roles in disciplines such as Global Sourcing, Financial Planning, Category and Vendor Management and Marketing.
 Fink also has extensive experience in both developing new business capabilities and leading process enhancements that drive operational efficiencies.

 Assistant Professor, Global Management Studies, Ted Rogers School of Management, Ryerson University